aspnet/Blazor.Docs/docs/introduction/faq.md

 ## What about older browsers that don't support WebAssembly?
 For example, does Blazor work in IE?

-For older browsers that don't support WebAssembly, use Blazor's [server-side hosting model](xref:client-side/blazor/hosting-models#server-side-hosting-model).
-Server-side Blazor provides excellent compatibility and performance with older browsers.
+For older browsers that don't support WebAssembly, use the ASP.NET Core Razor Components [server-side hosting model](xref:razor-components/hosting-models#server-side-hosting-model).
+Server-side Razor Components apps provide excellent compatibility and performance with older browsers.

 ## Can I use .NET Standard libraries with Blazor?